The Mental Health Solution . com

 Feelings of restlessness can be a sign that there is an issue that needs to be addressed.
 You may need to express displeasure about another person's behavior, you may need to take steps to remedy a problem or you may need to get out of an abusive situation.

-Feelings of restlessness can also be a sign from God that you are about to make a mistake.
+Feelings of restlessness, in regard to a particular situation, can be a sign from God that you are about to make a mistake.
 Pray and/or seek out wise counsel if you think this might be the case.

 Recognize that any major unresolved problem—something you feel strongly about but are not dealing with—will cause anxiety.
 Pray and seek wise counsel, if needed—and then address the issue.

 Focusing on your anxiety—and fearing that it will never go away—is a self-fulfilling prophecy.
-Don't spend excessive time dwelling on your anxiety or trying to figure out how to get rid of it; this is self-defeating.
+Don't spend an excessive amount of time dwelling on your anxiety, or trying to figure out how to get rid of it; this is self-defeating.

 Read a chapter of the Bible—every day.
 This is essential for progress to occur.